puppetlabs/puppet-docs/source/puppet/latest/types/package.md

 Available features:

+* `disableable` --- The provider can disable packages.
+This feature is used by specifying `disabled` as the desired value for the package.
 * `holdable` --- The provider is capable of placing packages on hold such that they are not automatically upgraded as a result of other package dependencies unless explicit action is taken by a user or another package.
 * `install_only` --- The provider accepts options to only install packages never update (kernels, etc.)
 * `install_options` --- The provider accepts options to be passed to the installer command.